 - Spatializing Children’s Rights: A Comparison of Two Case Studies from Urban India

 - Child Friendly Places Global Evaluation Executive Summary

 Learn more about the assessment topics and items being investigated by children and their communities, with technical support from organizations like UNICEF and Plan International.

-- UNICEF’s Child Friendly Cities and Communities – See the original version of the assessment topics and items, as developed for the Child Friendly Cities Initiative.
+- UNICEF’s Child Friendly Cities and Communities – See the original version of the governance toolkit, assessment topics and items, as developed for the Child Friendly Cities Initiative.